 The materials used in a watch’s visible parts are just as important as its inner mechanisms.
 They protect those inner mechanisms, and they impact how comfortable and durable a watch is.

 If you’re looking at classy watches, the band will probably be made from leather, steel, or precious metals.
 Leather is obviously cheaper to manufacture, and it’s a solid material for a watch band.
 A lot of pilot’s watches and dress watches use leather.

 Steel is a little bit harder to manufacture, but it’s a lot more durable than a strip of leather.
 You can find stainless steel watches that are inexpensive, but they still tend to be a little more expensive than watches with leather bands.
-You also have to keep in mind that steel watches will weigh more.
+You also have to keep in mind that steel watches will weigh a little more.

 Sapphire crystal is commonly found in most price ranges, and it’s one of the best materials that a manufacturer can use.
-It’s scratch resistant, glare resistant, and extremely tough.
+It’s scratch-resistant, glare-resistant, and extremely tough.

 Mineral crystal is great, too.
 You can find windows made from mineral crystal in every price range, and it’s extremely durable.
-Mineral crystal isn’t as resistant to damage as sapphire crystal, but it’s good enough for most people.
+Mineral crystal isn’t as resistant to damage as sapphire crystal, but it’s usually good enough for most people.

-Some manufacturer’s have their own window materials.
+Some manufacturers also have their own window materials.
 The best example of this is Seiko’s Hardlex.
 Proprietary window materials vary in quality drastically, but you can safely assume that a renowned watch manufacturer will use quality materials in their watches.
 As long as you don’t buy generic watches with their own window material, you should be okay.If you liked our article on watches under $300, please share and comment below what your favorite product is.